umd-lib/staffdirectory-ldap/README.md

 ### config.properties

-A "config.proprties" file is used for specifying application configuration,
+A "config.properties" file is used for specifying application configuration,
 including:

 * the LDAP connection information
 * the Google service account credentials file
 * the Google Sheets document to retrieve

-A sample "config.properties.example" file has been included in this repository.
+A sample "config.properties.template" file has been included in this repository.

-Copy the "config.properties.example" to "config.properties" and fill in the appropriate values.
+Copy the "config.properties.template" to "config.properties" and fill in the appropriate values.

 ## Running the application